Languages of Sweden: Recognised minority languages

 In 1999, the Minority Language Committee of Sweden formally declared five languages as official minority languages of Sweden: Finnish, Meänkieli (also known as Tornedal, Tornionlaaksonsuomi or Tornedalian), Romani, Sámi languages (in particular Lule, Northern, and Southern Sámi), and Yiddish.
 The Language Law of 2009 confirms the recognition of these five languages as "national minority languages".
 This status enshrines the right of speakers of these languages to receive schooling and other services in their language.

 Finnish

 As of 2009, there were about 470,000 Finnish-speakers in Sweden.
 Finnish, a Uralic language, has long been spoken in Sweden (the same holds true for Swedish in Finland, see Finland-Swedes, Åland), as Finland was part of the Swedish kingdom for centuries.
 Ethnic Finns (mainly first- and second-generation immigrants) constitute up to 5% of the population of Sweden.
 A high concentration of Finnish-speakers (some 16,000) resides in Norrbotten.

 Meänkieli

 Meänkieli is a Finnic language related to Finnish and Kven.
-Spoken by the Tornedalian people, it is mutually intelligible with Finnish, but has a higher number of Swedish loan words; it is sometimes considered a dialect of Finnish.
+Spoken by the Tornedalian people, it is mutually intelligible with northern dialects of Finnish, but has a higher number of Swedish loan words; it is sometimes considered a dialect of Finnish.
 Meänkieli is mainly used in the municipalities of Gällivare, Haparanda, Kiruna, Pajala and Övertorneå, all of which lie in the Torne Valley.
 Between 40,000 and 70,000 people speak Meänkieli as their first language.